- We will be using Google Drive for our file server

 - Debaters are responsible for any damage done to loaner laptops that are not covered under warranty

-- A program like ClamWin paired with Clam Sentinel can help protect your laptop from viruses.
+- A program like ClamWin paired with Clam Sentinel can help protect your personal laptop from viruses.
 You can also pay for programs like Malwarebytes.
 Mr. F can help install either of these program on your laptop.

 - Do not do non-debate related work on debate laptops - this will help keep viruses and other forms of malware from degrading the performance of your laptop.